shdblowers/lightning-talk-mssql_ecto/README.md

 ## License

-This Lightning Talk was build using Reveal.js, which has the following license:
+This Lightning Talk was built using Reveal.js, which has the following license:

 Copyright (C) 2017 Hakim El Hattab, http://hakim.se, and reveal.js contributors